Poole Bay (PBY)

 Boscombe

-constructed just east of Boscombe Pier, forming an integral part of
+artificial reef just east of Boscombe Pier was completed in 2009, forming an integral part of

 the wider regeneration of Boscombe's seafront area.
-It will be
+It is made

 As part of the preparation for installing